kvkrishn/Side-Projects/README.md

 # Side-Projects
 Side Projects

-This repo contains all side projects worked on.
+This repo contains all projects worked on.